 Hey Coach Ponyling!

-If you are feeling stressed or worried about marketing, you are in the right place.
+If you are feeling stressed or worried about finding paying clients, you are in the right place.

 Marketing is the lifeblood of your coaching business.

 Because if no one finds you, then how can they hire you as their life coach?

 So get ready to spend time spreading the awesome word about YOU.

 And, as you do, know that there are a lot of marketing mistakes that can slow you down.